Part of Integration process overview

 The data in our test environment is not representative nor at the same scale as production.
 Do not undertake performance testing against this environment.

-2.3 Obtain test data
+2.3 Provision test data

 - patients